How to Calculate Your WhatsApp Marketing ROI (With Real Numbers)

 If you spent RM2,000 on WhatsApp marketing and generated RM20,000 in sales from those leads, your ROI is 900%.
 For every RM1 spent, you made RM10 back.

-Worked example: A real Malaysian SME
+Worked example: A real SME scenario

 Let's walk through a complete calculation using realistic numbers from a Penang-based home renovation company.